ghostbyte-dev/ghostbyte-website/_posts/aws-image-gallery.md

 }

 main().catch(console.error);
 ```

-Now we will have to run this script on build, so we have to add a script to our package.json file.
+Now we have to run this script on build, so we have to add a the following scripts to our package.json file.

 ```json
 "scripts": {
 	"build": "npm run generate && next build",